NYUAD-CRC/crc-docs/_sources/hpc/hpc.rst.txt

     * Learn more about the software stack and what it offers you in terms of your application (MPI,Python,R) (:doc:`Software <software/index>`)
     * Checkout the research works carried out on the system and donot forget to acknowledge us (:doc:`Research <research/index>`)
     * Follow our :doc:`Help <help/index>` page for more HowTo's
+    * The :doc:`Dalma Load<dalma_load/index>` page gives a glimpse of the current cluster utilization.
     * Contact us anytime at dalma.admins@nyu.edu

 .. important::

     **Acknowledgement**
-        We ask our users to acknowledge use of the HPC resources by including the following in any publication resulting from work carried out on the HPC:
+        We ask our users to acknowledge the use of the HPC resources by including the following in any publication resulting from work carried out on the HPC:

         **This research was carried out on the High Performance Computing resources at New York University Abu Dhabi.**